syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting Started.md

 {% endhighlight %}

-Note: We use the “Point” typographic units to add or manipulate any elements in a presentation.
+Note: The “Point” typographic units are used to add or manipulate any element in a presentation.

 All the textual contents in a Presentation document is represented by Paragraphs.
 Within the paragraph, textual contents are grouped into one or more child elements as TextParts.
 Each TextPart represents a region of text with a common set of formatted text.

-The below code snippet demonstrates how to add text into a presentation.
+The following code example demonstrates how to add text into a presentation.

 {% highlight c# %}
 [C#]

-//Add a textbox in a slide by specifying its position & size
+//Adds a textbox in a slide by specifying its position & size

 IShape textShape = firstSlide.AddTextBox(100, 75, 756, 200);

-//Add a paragraph into the textShape
+//Adds a paragraph into the textShape

 IParagraph paragraph = textShape.TextBody.AddParagraph();

-//Add a textPart in the paragraph
+//Adds a textPart in the paragraph

 ITextPart textPart = paragraph.AddTextPart("Hello Presentation");

-//Apply font formatting to the text
+//Applies font formatting to the text

 textPart.Font.FontSize = 80;